kbarrus27/kbarrus27/README.md

 - I'm comfortable with Python, MIT App Inventor, and Java.
 - I'm familiar with HTML and basic CSS.
 (I took a class on it a few years ago.)

 I'm especially interested in working on projects that make a positive difference for people, which I've had the opportunity to do multiple  times in school.
-This year, I built a music-based app to help kids develop their fine motor skills.
-Before that, I created a game for my AP Computer Science Principles class about how to have helpful conversations about mental health with peers.
+Projects I've worked on have included a music-based app to help kids develop their fine motor skills and a game for students about how to have helpful conversations about mental health.

 Have a great day!
 <!--